Time-Travelers-Translation/Documentation/README.md

 To edit images after extraction, we used Adobe Photoshop 25.9 and GIMP 2.10.8.

-We offer all of our GIMP and PS work files [here](https://mega.nz/folder/o9YkCTab#IvQIuCt96syOnHHSRCy3tQ).
+We offer all of our GIMP and PS work files [here](https://mega.nz/folder/11oTTTJK#IvQIuCt96syOnHHSRCy3tQ).
 All of them work on a cleaned base image and with proper layers to make sure text can easily be updated.

-Along with those work files, we also provide all of the fonts used in them, so they can be installed for use in those work files.
+Along with those work files, we also provide all of the fonts used in them [here](https://mega.nz/folder/B45yjYTQ#wdFuttdV1jz8XsP3v9UG4g), so they can be installed for use in those work files.

+We created one .otf font ourselves on basis of the Time Travelers logo, called "ChunChunMaru" (KonoSuba reference for some reason).
+It was created with the online tool Glyphr and its project file is provided too.

 ## Movie Editing
 To convert moflex files into mp4, we used [Mobius](https://mega.nz/folder/loYnzCoJ#rpMaYRIw6MXutoKnHLGWJQ) by `Neobeo`.
 It has the best quality of the available decoding tools for moflex.

-We edited the movies with Adobe After Effects 25.1 and also provide our full work files for them [here](https://mega.nz/folder/ksZTVIoC#KWfYAP2Ijvb_idGn144jqg).
+We edited the movies with Adobe After Effects 25.1 and also provide our full work files for them [here](https://mega.nz/folder/Z4xWRJ7R#KWfYAP2Ijvb_idGn144jqg).

+Along with those work files, we also provide all of the fonts used in them [here](https://mega.nz/folder/B45yjYTQ#wdFuttdV1jz8XsP3v9UG4g), so they can be installed for use in those work files.

 To convert edited video files back, we used Nintendo's official Mobiclip Multicore Encoder.
 A working version with instructions can be found on [Internet Archive](https://archive.org/details/3ds-moflex-encoder-tools) or [here](https://mega.nz/folder/sog2UDTY#nckZ1qpSn6Ul3PpJhAKnVA).